aiManny/website/README.md

 # Welcome to My Project Files

 Robotics is my passion.
-I started building my own contraptions at the age of 14, using mostly plastic construction pieces.
-One of my earliest designs was a massive [K'nex Robotic Arm](https://www.youtube.com/watch?v=M24NSTdlk6I) that sported basic ultrasonic sensors and hobby servo motors.
-As the robotics field has grown in complexity my intrigue has expanded with it.
+I first started tinkering when I was 14, with one of my earliest benchmarks being a massive [K'nex Robotic Arm](https://www.youtube.com/watch?v=M24NSTdlk6I) that sported hobby sensors and servos.
+From these humble beginnings, my intrigue has grown exponentially to keep pace with the fascinating realm of intelligent machines.

 ## I.A.R.M.
 3.0 (Interactive Autonomous Robotic Manipulator)

 ![IARM 3 CAD](./assets/complete_chassis.JPG)
-This initiative is my first design fabricated entirely from 3D-printed parts.
-The end goal is to use computer vision and AI to play chess against a human opponent in real-time...and win!
+Behold!
+My first design fabricated entirely from 3D-printed parts.
+The end goal is to use computer vision and A.I. to play a real-world game of chess against a human opponent...and win!
 To accomplish this, IARM 3.0 boasts 5 degrees of freedom (DOF) powered by stepper motors.
 All necessary computer vision and artificial intelligence capabilities are handled by an NVIDIA Jetson Nano and [OAK-D stereoscopic camera](https://store.opencv.ai/products/oak-d).

 ![IARM 3 MOVING](./assets/IARM_DOF_test.gif)